kdeldycke/awesome-engineering-team-management/readme.md

 - [OpenTeams](https://openteam.info) - “Teams can visualize their network of interactions, and also, cross this data with information on a teams demographic, professional, and psychological characteristics.”
 As manager, make sure these metrics bring positive outcome to the team.
 It is easy to have them instrumentalized for political reasons.

-## Technical Stack
+## Engineering

 You're no longer an engineer.
 You shouldn't code anymore.
 Still, your team is responsible for the systems, technology and all the processes surrounding them.
+You'd better know a bit about engineering tenets.

 ### Systems Complexity

-Whatever the technology used behind the scene, we are building systems first, and have to manage its complexity.
+Whatever the technical stack, we are building systems first, and have to manage its complexity.

 - [Second-system effect](https://en.wikipedia.org/wiki/Second-system_effect) - “Tendency of small, elegant, and successful systems, to be succeeded by over-engineered, bloated systems”.
 - [Living with Complexity, by Donald A. Norman](https://www.amazon.com/dp/0262014866) - In which we learn that, based on [Tesler's law of the conservation of complexity](https://en.wikipedia.org/wiki/Law_of_conservation_of_complexity), “the total complexity of a system is a constant: as you make the person's interaction simpler, the hidden complexity behind the scenes increases.
 Make one part of the system simpler, said Tesler, and the rest of the system gets more complex.”.